How to Use Excel VBA Borders Linestyle Property

 Getting Started with VBA in Excel

-A macro is a sequence of instructions.
-This sequence of instructions automates some aspects of Excel that you do regularly.
-When you’re automating some of your work in Excel using macros, you can perform more efficiently and with fewer errors.
+A macro is a sequence of instructions that automates some aspects of Excel that you do regularly.
 For example, you may create a macro to format and print your month-end sales report.
-After the macro is developed, you can then execute the macro to perform many time-consuming procedures automatically.
+After the macro is developed, you can then execute it at will to perform the assigned task.

-A user doesn’t have to be a power user to build and use easy VBA macros.
-Simple users can simply turn on Excel’s macro recorder: Excel will document your activities and convert them into a VBA macro.
-When you execute this macro, Excel performs the actions again.
+You don’t have to be a power user to build and use easy VBA macros.
+Beginner users can simply turn on Excel’s macro recorder: Excel will document your activities and convert them into a VBA macro.
+When you execute this macro, Excel will perform the actions again.

 Once you have the Developer tab, you will have access to the VBA editor window that will enable you to add, edit, or remove VBA code.
-Individual VBA codes are generally stored in a place called a module.
+Individual VBA codes are generally stored in a window called a module.
 It is usually a good practice to store different codes in different modules.
-Here is how you can create a module in the VBA window.

-• Firstly, hold the Alt + F11 keys in Excel, which opens the Microsoft Visual Basic Applications window.
+• Press Alt + F11 to open the Microsoft Visual Basic Applications window.

-• Secondly, click the Insert button and select Module from the menu.
+• Click the Insert tab and select Module from the menu.

 Insert vba module in excel